Soup Sunday 2022Presented by Konica Minolta

 - Best Dessert – Nothing Bundt Cakes

-- Best overall – Ciao Bella Italian Grill and Bar and Empathy Memphis
+- Best overall – Ciao Bella Italian Grill and Bar and901 Tacos (formerly Empathy Café)

 - Best Bread – Vanelli’s Deli & Catering – Soft Italian Hoagie

 - Best Soup – Marshall Steakhouse – Crabmeat & Crawfish Bisque

 - Best Dessert – Nothing Bundt Cakes – Assorted Bundtinis